 Investment Tracker

-If you’re investing in stocks, currencies, cryptocurrencies, or even on your own business, investment tracking is a feature you can use.
+If you’re investing in stocks, currencies, cryptocurrencies, or even your own business, investment tracking is a feature you can use.
 It helps you know cash outflows and the value of your investments on any given day.
-For businesspersons, it can provide some ideas whether their business is making profits or running at a loss.
+For businesspersons, it can provide some ideas about whether their business is making profits or running at a loss.

 Analytics